WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-08-history-of-the-pack-a-farewell.md

 It was their only shot.
 Even the playing field and bring themselves back into the fight.

-Trooper looked at her, "Sir, enemy shield generator are usually heavily guarded.
+Trooper looked at her, "Sir, enemy shield generators are usually heavily guarded.
 If you send Zhang Fei in there, they'll kill him."

 Test girl gave her Trooper a hard look.
 One crew for many.
 This was battle.
 She did not like to be reminded of the lives she risked.
 Nor would she repeat an order.